2014 Salvadoran presidential election: Campaign

 Quijano said that he would deploy the army to fight street gangs amidst elevated crime in El Salvador.
-Sanchez Ceren, on the other hand, said he would forge a political pact in order to pass reforms through a divided Congress that would tackle crime and anemic economic growth.
+Sánchez Cerén, on the other hand, said he would forge a political pact in order to pass reforms through a divided Congress that would tackle crime and anemic economic growth.
 He further said that he would tackle tax evasion and loopholes while also introducing tax incentives for investment in such industries as energy, renovating San Salvador's Comalapa International Airport and improve port facilities.
 He also said that he would seek to join Petrocaribe.

-FMLN
+Farabundo Martí National Liberation Front

-Sánchez Cerén and Ortíz have stated that the "three pillars" of their program is employment, security, and education.
+Sánchez Cerén and Óscar Ortiz stated that the "three pillars" of their program is employment, security, and education.
 In developing this program, the candidates received proposals from representatives of various sectors of society.
 They have argued that to achieve higher levels of employment these requires expanding public-private partnerships, sponsoring a public development bank, and promoting important industries.
 In regards to education, the candidates have promised more free food for children in school, a policy of "one child, one computer," and bilingual education.
 Sánchez Cerén has announced plans for the nation's first "digital university" and increased transportation funding around universities.
 To address the problems of crime and security, the candidates have proposed increasing funding for new police technologies, promoting campaigns against drug abuse, creating education rehabilitation centers for those convicted of minor offenses and drug crimes, and training community peace officers.

 Sánchez Cerén was invited as a closing speaker to the FMLN's "Winter Cultural Dialogues," in which he expressed solidarity with the Bolivarian Alliance for the Americas.
 He expressed a desire for an alternative development models, such as the types seen in nations with left-wing governments in South America.
 The notion of "buen vivir," or "living well," was prominent in his political discussion.
 He said, "Living Well is a current of ideas, of values, of social proposals and policies that runs through Latin America, that tells us it is possible to live in a society governed by equality and fraternity."
 He stated he would have the nation join Petrocaribe, a multi-national oil alliance that purchases oil from Venezuela, which would allow the nation to buy oil at 60% its current costs, thus freeing up to $640 million to fund social investments proposals.

 Sánchez Cerén has proposed the creation of a Ministry of Women.
 He has stated a plan for more maternity hospitals, domestic violence shelters, and expanding the Centros Ciudad Mujer, translated as "City of Women Centers," which provides services and healthcare to women.